Myrroddin/repbyzone/README.md

 ## Known Issues

 - It is not possible to display zone or subzone data for reputations the character has not yet discovered.
 Once a character gains or loses any amount of reputation with that faction and moves around the zone, RBZ will update.
-Discovering the faction may require the character to explore other zones or even continents.
+- Discovering the faction may require the character to explore other zones or even continents, then kill mobs or do quests for the faction.